JoacimWall/CoreCom/README.md

 ### No Logging
 We do no logging.

+## automatically increase deadline time on timeout messages (in development)

 # Server
 Server side use gRPC-Web as framework to handle communication between server and clients.
 The server can run in different modes depending on the need for logging and offline support.